zodioo-team/documentation/content/applications/finance/payment_acquirers.rst

 .. image:: payment_acquirers/media/capture.png
    :align: center
    :alt: Hold the credit card payment until you capture or revoke it on Odoo

+If your acquirer support the partial capture, you may additionally choose the amount you want to capture.

 .. note::
    Odoo may not yet support the manual capture for all acquirers, but some acquirers allow managing